-Environmental Science Honors is designed to provide the highly motivated, student with a thorough knowledge of the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
+Environmental Science Honors is designed to provide the highly motivated student with a thorough knowledge of environmental issues.
+Students will analyze environmental problems, evaluate the ecological, economic, and environmental impacts of these problems, and examine solutions for reducing these impacts through class discussions, and both field and lab work.
 Units examine how earth systems support life, how humans became the dominant species, how human population growth impacts earth systems, and how we can be more sustainable given global change.
-Specific topics include earth science processes (geosphere, hydrosphere, atmosphere, and climate), ecology and biodiversity, human populations, land use, energy resources and use, air and water quality, and climate change.
-In addition, important environmental legislation, environmental disasters, and environmental justice will be woven throughout the course.
+Specific topics include earth science systems, ecology and biodiversity, human population growth, land use, food and agricultural practices, energy resources, air and water quality, and climate change.
+In addition, important environmental legislation, environmental disasters, and environmental justice will be woven throughout the course along with science practices like data analysis and writing claims with evidence and reasoning.
 This course covers a greater depth of information than Environmental Science CP (412) and students will be required to demonstrate knowledge and to apply that knowledge on both formative and summative assessments.
 This means they will be held to a higher standard in terms of course rigor and expectations as compared to Environmental Science CP.
 Students should be organized and able to manage their time as they will have to juggle assignments from time to time with overlapping due dates.
 A minimum grade of "B" or higher in Biology CP and Chemistry CP or a grade of "C" in Biology Honors and Chemistry Honors are good predictors for success in this course as students will be expected to incorporate their knowledge of both disciplines with the analysis of various environmental issues.